What is Diabetes Canada’s position on employment?

 What can you do about unfair treatment in the workplace?

 Problems in the workplace can sometimes be resolved by educating your employer about diabetes and about your medical needs.
-For more information, see the Canadian Diabetes Association’s Diabetes in the Workplace: A Guide for Employers and Employees.
+For more information, see Diabetes Canada’s Diabetes in the Workplace: A Guide for Employers and Employees.

 When education isn’t enough, try to negotiate a resolution to the problem.
-Call on others to help, including colleagues, your union, elected officials, or the Canadian Diabetes Association at firstname.lastname@example.org.
+Call on others to help, including colleagues, your union, elected officials, or Diabetes Canada at firstname.lastname@example.org.